Roblox/future-is-bright/index.md

 - Light.ShadowCutoff allows you to remove undesired shadows that are cast by geometry that's very close to the light source; this is useful for lanterns and torches.
 The property defaults to 0.75 to improve compatibility with existing content - for new light sources you may or may not want to set it to 0.

-- Lighting.Exposure allows you to control the exposure bias (applied on top of the exposure derived by our metering algorithm); Lighting.AutoExposure allows you to disable metering and fix the exposure level to be always equal to Lighting.Exposure
+- Lighting.ExposureCompensation allows you to control the exposure bias (applied on top of the exposure derived by our metering algorithm); Lighting.AutoExposure allows you to disable metering and fix the exposure level to be always equal to Lighting.Exposure

-- Lighting.HybridBlendDist and Lighting.HybridBlendSoftness allow you to adjust the blending parameters between shadowmaps and voxel lighting; these will eventually be driven via the quality level.

 # Results